BathSpaWebDev/april-22/week-3/day1-website/notes.md

 The function should return the speed.

-Remember you pass the values for speed and time when you **call** the function.
+Remember you pass in the actual values for speed and time when you **call** the function.
 Read over and over this (page)[https://www.w3schools.com/js/js_functions.asp].

 Do something with the output (either console.log or use .innerHTML on a page element to add it to your html page)